Speakers

 Rector, University of Helsinki

-Sari Lindblom has served as Rector of the University of Helsinki since 2020, and her new five-year term of office began on 1 August 2023.
-During this term, Lindblom’s responsibilities will also include matters related to well-being, as the strategic plan sets out the objective for the University of Helsinki to become the best place to study, teach, work and engage in research by 2030.
+Rector Sari Lindblom’s new five-year term of office began on 1 August 2023.
+During her term, Lindblom’s responsibilities will also include matters related to wellbeing, as the strategic plan sets out the objective for the University of Helsinki to become the best place to study, teach, work and engage in research by 2030.

 Professor Sir David MacMillan